jurijsk/traffic-source-go-getter/README.md

   }
 }
 ````
-The method will be colled to persist or get the data.
+The method will be called to persist or get the data.
 Erase scenario is not used.
 And we also should pass `auxQueryStringParams` as well but we are not doing it yet :)

 ### `cookieName`
 `type:` `string`